- June 5, 2020: Notice of Intent deadline

 The College-Industry Innovation (CII) streams support significant research infrastructure that will add to the existing applied research and technology development capacity of a college or technical institute.

 The CII streams will enhance the capacity of colleges/technical institutes to support business innovation in Alberta by providing state-of-the-art, industry-relevant research infrastructure to foster partnerships with the private sector, particularly small and medium-sized enterprises.

 There are two streams under the CII:

 - Stream 1: Infrastructure requests to enhance existing applied research and technology development capacity in colleges.
 Colleges/technical institutes with an established capacity are encouraged to apply to this stream.
 In particular, those who have received a Five-Year College and Community Innovation Program (CCI) – Innovation Enhancement (IE) grant or research and development funding from provincial, industrial, or other sources, are encouraged to apply to this stream.

 - Stream 2: Joint initiative for applications requesting research infrastructure to support an application to the Five-Year College and Community Innovation Program Innovation Enhancement grant.
 These are joint applications to the CFI/NSERC.

-RCP will fund up to 40% of the total eligible project costs for successful proposals.
+RCP will fund up to 40% of the total eligible project costs for successful applications.

 Applicants eligible for the CFI are eligible for the CII grant.